Article Topics

 For example, could anyone reasonably argue that it's wiser that all high school graduates have taken four years of math filled with quadratic equations, geometric proofs, and trigonometry than a course in rational decision-making?
 For example, think of how many people graduate from high school and even college with A's in algebra and geometry yet when faced with a decision on whether to buy a house, get involved in a volunteer activity, invest in a business, etc., poorly assess the probability and magnitude of the risks, rewards, and opportunity costs.

 Shouldn't learning conflict resolution skills be prioritized over ancient history?
-How to critique a research finding over algebra?
+How to critique a research finding over the atomic structures of the periodic table of the elements?
 Ethical entrepreneurship over foreign language?
 (How well do you speak that foreign language you studied in high school for years?)

-Before requiring students to learn simultaneous equations, onomatopoeia and subatomic particles, shouldn't students take a course in life skills: for example, budgeting, interpersonal communication, comprehensive sex education, and parenting education?
+Before requiring students to study simultaneous equations, the Doppelganger, and quarks, shouldn't students take a course in life skills: for example, budgeting, interpersonal communication, comprehensive sex education, and parenting education?
 What could be more important than learning how to be a good parent?

 To not make such curricular changes is to be guilty of the very elitism that many educators, activists, and politicians decry.